-“I have never, in my life, for one moment, been anyone’s muse.
-I was too busy rebelling against my family and learning to be an artist.”
+“I have never, in my life, for one moment, been anyone’s muse.”

 Eliza Prentice - millennial, Londoner, wannabe journalist - has arrived in Mexico City on the Day of the Dead.
 She is armed with a Dictaphone, a taste for tequila, and a lot of questions.
 But the greatest living Mexican artist, Leonora Carrington, doesn't give interviews.
 She won't discuss her work.
 And she doesn't talk about Max.

 Alice Allemano's entrancing first play moves fluidly from modern Mexico to 1930s France, where the young Leo is involved in a notorious affair with the surrealist Max Ernst.
 An inspirational true story of art and freedom.